Grilled beef wrapped in wild betel leaf

 Roasted peanuts, coarsely chopped

-Combine meat with garlic, shallots, lemongrass, curry, fish sauce, sugar, pepper and salt.
-Detach the betel leaves from their stems and roll the leaves with meat combination, with glossy side of leaves facing down.
-Then grill the rolls over small charcoal ovens.
-Top with dry roasted peanuts and scallion oil and serve immediately or with vermicelli noddle.
+To prepare, combine the ground meat with garlic, shallots, lemongrass, curry powder, fish sauce, sugar, pepper, and salt.
+Detach the betel leaves from their stems and roll each leaf with the meat mixture inside, ensuring the glossy side of the leaf faces down.
+Grill the rolls over small charcoal ovens until cooked.
+Top with crushed roasted peanuts and scallion oil, and serve immediately, either on their own or alongside vermicelli noodles.

 Comments (0)